 This was huge for the industry.
 Previously, the mills had to slide the wood over the sensors to get a reading.
 But this caused it to wear out quickly.

-And every once in a while, wood would jam up in the conveyer system and clobber the sensors.
+And every once in a while, wood would jam up in the conveyor system and clobber the sensors.
 Sometimes they got hit so bad, they had to be returned to the factory to be rebuilt.
 So Granddad’s invention saved the mills considerable time and money.

 Granddad also devised a way to calibrate the meters to moisture content percentage.
 The relative scale then in use was awkward and hard to adjust.
 His invention again saved time and made calibrating a lot easier.